aws/aws-graviton-getting-started/README.md

 The Graviton2 CPU uses the Neoverse-N1 core and supports Arm V8.2 plus several other architectural extensions.
-In particular, Graviton2 supports the Large Scale Extensions (LSE) which improve locking and synchronization performance across large systems.
+In particular, Graviton2 supports the Large System Extensions (LSE) which improve locking and synchronization performance across large systems.
 In addition, it has support for fp16 and 8-bit dot productions for machine learning, and relaxed consistency-processor consistent (RCpc) memory ordering.